Home » Locos

 CLASS 42 "WARSHIP” No. D832 "ONSLAUGHT”

 The "Warship” Classes 42 and 43 were the immediate predecessors of the "Westerns” at the head of the Western Region Expresses and worked alongside them until the last examples were switched off in 1972.
-"Warships” did work freight services but their light weight construction which contributed to their high speed running capabilities reduced their braking capacity on mineral trains and therefore they were more likely to feature of fast freight duties such as van trains.
+"Warships” did work freight services, but their light weight construction which contributed to their high speed running capabilities reduced their braking capacity on mineral trains and therefore they were more likely to feature of fast freight duties such as van trains.
 D832 is one of two survivors and is on loan to the DEPG from the Bury Hydraulic Group on the East Lancs Railway.
+She is due to return to the E&R after the mixed traction Gala this year.

 The 101 members of the "Hymek” Class were produced in Manchester by Beyer Peacock as a mixed traffic machine but they had not been in traffic for very long before the operating departments discovered that they could reach speeds of 90 m.p.h. on heavy expresses and match the schedules of the day.
 As with the "Warships” their comparatively light weight (one of the major advantages of hydraulic as distinct from electric transmission which was behind the Western Region decision to go for the idea) reduced their braking capacity but they were still employed on coal and other mineral hauls.
 The engine was one of the first to be acquired by the DEPG and the first main line diesel to be based on the WSR.
-Class mate D7018 is undergoing heavy long term overhaul at Williton.
+Class mate D7018 is undergoing heavy long term overhaul at Williton and recently had its engine restarted for the first time since failing in traffic in 1996.

 CLASS 14 "TEDDY BEAR